DocStar: History

-DocStar was formerly known as BitWise Designs Inc. and was founded in 1985 by Rensselaer Polytechnic Institute students John Botti and Ira Whitman.
+DocStar was formerly known as BitWise Designs Inc. and was founded in 1985, by Rensselaer Polytechnic Institute students John Botti and Ira Whitman.
 In 1992, BitWise began public trading under the stock symbol BTWS.
-In 1994 the document imaging division of BitWise was founded as DocStar.
-In 1998 and 1999, the DocStar division of Bitwise was recognized by Inc. Magazine as one of the nation’s fastest-growing companies.
-In April 2000, DocStar unveiled its first turnkey system, DocStar SE.
-DocStar SE provided innovation in the document imaging/management field by allowing simultaneous access to over 100 users at a time per system.
+In 1994, the document imaging division of BitWise was founded as DocStar.

 In March 2001, BitWise designs officially changed its name to AuthentiDate Holding Corporation and began trading under the NASDAQ symbol ADAT.
-AuthentiDate was the first company to gain official USPS Electronic Postmark (EPM) and DocStar was the first document management platform to integrate the EPM technology.
+AuthentiDate was the first company to gain official USPS Electronic Postmark (EPM).
 At present, Authentidate remains the official EPM provider to the United States Postal Service.
-In 2005 AuthentiDate moved its headquarters from Schenectady, NY, to Berkeley Heights, NJ.
+In 2005, AuthentiDate moved its headquarters from Schenectady, NY, to Berkeley Heights, NJ.
 The DocStar division remained in Schenectady.

-DocStar currently operates in cooperation with over 100 partner resellers who cover approximately 80% of the document imaging markets in the United States.

-Products

-DocStar ECM is enterprise content management software available as a cloud-based service or on-premises.
-When deployed in the cloud, DocStar does not require specialized hardware and there is minimal upfront capital investment.
-DocStar ECM allows access from any Internet-enabled device through a number of supported browsers and offers a fast return on investment.

-DocStar Accounts Payable Invoice Processing Automation Solution or AP Automation is designed to capture, process, and route invoices automatically.